mozilla-mobile/firefox-ios/BUILDING.md

 Before you can run the application on your device, you need to setup a few things in the *Certificates, Identifiers & Profiles* section of the iOS Developer Center.

+> _Note_: When we mention `YOURREVEREDOMAIN` below, use your own domain in reverse notation like `com.example` or if you do not have your own domain, just use something unique and personal like `io.github.yourgithubusername`.
+Please do not use existing domain names which you do not own.

 1. Create a Application Group.
 Name this group 'Fennec' and for its Identifier use `group.YOURREVERSEDOMAIN.Fennec`
 2. Create a new App Id.
 Name it 'Fennec'.
 Give it an Explicit App ID and set its Bundle Identifier to `YOURREVERSEDOMAIN.Fennec`.
 In the App Services section, select *App Groups*.
 3. Create a new App Id.
 Name it 'Fennec ShareTo'.
 Give it an Explicit App ID and set its Bundle Identifier to `YOURREVERSEDOMAIN.Fennec.ShareTo`.
 In the App Services section, select *App Groups*.